What We're Reading

 Key Findings: Muscle Energy Techniques used in conjunction with MeKenzie exercise is effective in improving ROM, pain and disc herniation size in patients with back pain.
 However, this study does apply McKenzie prior to MET and we would advocate that being done in reverse order.

-Key Findings: Despite the emphasis on manipulation, patients who benefiting from manipulation will benefit equally from joint mobilizations.
+Key Findings: Despite the emphasis on manipulation, patients who satisfy the manipulation clinical prediction rule will benefit equally from joint mobilizations.
 We believe this also applies to MET.

 Key Findings: Resting multifidi and erector spinae stiffness as measured by Shear-wave elastography is associated with pain and disability in the back pain population.